Faculty and Staff Handbook

 Course Fee Reduction for Employees

 Full-time summer faculty and staff and their spouses, domestic or civil union partners, and full-time year-round Middlebury staff and full-time academic year faculty members with ongoing contracts and their spouses, domestic or civil union partners may take Bread Loaf courses for credit for $100 per unit as course enrollments allow.
 Permission to register for a particular course may be withheld because of limited space.
 For eligibility, summer employees have a waiting period of one summer, and year-round employees must have worked for Middlebury for one year.
-In both cases, the dean's permission is required, and the applicant must submit a full application for admission.
-For more information, contact Elaine Lathrop at email@example.com or (802) 443-5360.
+In both cases, the dean’s permission is required, and the applicant must submit a full application for admission.
+For more information, contact Dianne Baroz at firstname.lastname@example.org.

-Faculty receive appointment letters in the fall, and staff members in the spring, prior to summer session employment.
-Appointment letters include the dates of the session and details of the employment agreement, along with information about housing and direct deposit.
-Faculty will receive additional mailings in the spring, including information on the Course Hub and a request for housing information for the IRS.
+Faculty receive appointment letters in the winter, and staff members in the spring, prior to summer session employment.
+Appointment letters include the dates of the session and details of the employment agreement.
+Faculty will receive additional mailings in the spring, including information on the Canvas course management system.

 Required Employment Documents